Helicone/n8n-nodes-helicone/README.md

 # n8n-nodes-helicone

 This is an n8n community node that provides a LangChain-compatible Helicone Chat Model for use in AI chains and workflows.
+The node routes requests to your chosen LLM provider through the Helicone AI Gateway.

 [Helicone](https://helicone.ai) is an open-source LLM observability platform that helps developers monitor, debug, and improve production AI applications.